-8.2 Formal Approval
+516 8.2 Formal Approval

-8.2.1 Formal Approval Process
+517 8.2.1 Formal Approval Process

-Once all of the Last Call issues have been responded to, a vote is taken on approval of the resulting document and transition to the next maturity level.
-Formal approval voting must be announced and conducted via the PWG-ANNOUNCE mailing list.
-The formal approval voting period must last at least 10 full working days and may be longer at the discretion of the WG Chair.
+518 Once all of the Last Call issues have been responded to and Last Call has been either completed during or reviewed 519 at a face to face meeting of the working group, a vote is taken on approval of the resulting document and transition to 520 the next maturity level.
+Formal approval voting must be announced and conducted via the PWG-ANNOUNCE mailing 521 list.
+The formal approval voting period must last at least 15 full working days and may be longer at the discretion of 522 the WG Chair.
+A working day is considered to end at 10 PM in the time zone where the vote originated.
+523

-Formal Approval requires
+524 Formal Approval requires

-- approval by 2/3 of those casting votes (abstentions do not count) with no strong opposition - approval by 80% of those casting votes (abstentions do not count), in the face of strong opposition
+- Quorum defined by a minimum of 25% of active eligible members actually casting a vote - approval by 2/3 of those casting votes (abstentions do not count) with no strong opposition - approval by 80% of those casting votes (abstentions do not count), in the face of strong opposition 529

-Strong opposition occurs when one or more companies formally calls for an 80% vote.
-It is the responsibility of the WG chair to ensure that the results of a vote are fair and representative.
-If a member of the PWG has an issue with a WG Chair decision, he or she can appeal that decision to the PWG Steering Committee (first) and then to the membership of the PWG at large if necessary.
+530 Strong opposition occurs when one or more companies formally calls for an 80% vote.
+It is the responsibility of the 531 WG chair to ensure that the results of a vote are fair and representative.
+If a member of the PWG has an issue with a

-A no vote on a standards-track document requires the voter to state the reason for the no vote, and a description of the changes that would be required to the document to turn the no vote to a yes.
-These will be documented on the PWG-ANNOUNCE mailing list.

-Formal approval is not granted until the PWG Steering Committee reviews the process used to achieve Last Call and Vote insuring the PWG process was followed with fidelity.
+- WG Chair decision, he or she can appeal that decision to the PWG Steering Committee (first) and then to the membership of the PWG at large if necessary. - A no vote on a standards-track document requires the voter to state the reason for the no vote, and a description of the changes that would be required to the document to turn the no vote to a yes.
+These will be documented on the PWG-ANNOUNCE mailing list. - 539 Formal approval is not granted until the PWG Steering Committee reviews the process used to achieve Last Call and 540 Vote insuring the PWG process was followed with fidelity.

-8.2.2 Formal Approval voting rights
+541 8.2.2 Formal Approval voting rights

-The following voting rights policy applies to all Formal Approval voting:

-• A voter must be a representative of a PWG Member Organization.

-Votes are counted on an organization basis.
+- 542 The following voting rights policy applies to all Formal Approval voting: - A voter must be a representative of a PWG Member Organization. - Votes are counted on an organization basis.